bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

-### 5A: DE analysis
+### 5.1 - DE analysis

 DE analysis be run with something like below.
-The most importang things to decide are the `grouping_variable` and `Pseudobulk_mode`.
+The most important things to decide are the `grouping_variable` and `Pseudobulk_mode`.

 Below is how we can run DE analysis for Example A (Celltype re-mapping):